Legal guide for company directors and CEOs in the UK

 Yes - as part of their overriding duty to promote the success of the company, directors must have regard to a number of “stakeholder factors”, including the following:

-• Likely consequences of any decision in the long term
+• likely consequences of any decision in the long term;

-• Interests of the company’s employees
+• interests of the company’s employees; and

-• Impact of the company’s operations on the community and the environment.
+• impact of the company’s operations on the community and the environment.

 These factors therefore directly reference the environment and the welfare of employees, but the requirement to consider the long-term consequences of decisions means that matters of sustainability, and the long-term success of the company, should be at the forefront of directors’ minds.